Britain could intervene in Pfizer bid for AstraZeneca - Vince Cable

 Pfizer Chief Executive Ian Read has written to Cameron giving a five-year commitment to complete a new research centre in Cambridge, retain a factory in the northwestern town of Macclesfield and put a fifth of its research staff in Britain.

-Britain has been burnt before on foreign takeovers - notably Kraft Foods Group Inc's 2010 acquisition of Cadbury, when the U.S. firm promised to keep open a factory, only to change its mind soon after the deal was completed.
+Britain has been burnt before by foreign takeovers - notably Kraft Foods Group Inc's KRFT.O 2010 acquisition of Cadbury, when the U.S. company promised to keep open a factory, only to change its mind soon after the deal was completed.

 (Writing by Guy Faulconbridge, additional reporting by Kate Holton and Ben Hirschler; Editing by David Stamp and Alastair Macdonald)